yevbar/sourcegraph/doc/api/graphql/index.md

 ```

 You can use the LSP gateway to run LSP queries against a language server that's running on the Sourcegraph instance.
 The LSP gateway shares connections between multiple users and dynamically opens/closes connections as needed.

-## Feedback

-We're constantly improving our GraphQL API and the documentation & tooling around it.
-Questions/feedback?
-Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/issues/issues).